A statute of limitations is the window of time prosecutors have to press charges for a particular crime. In Nevada, the statute of limitations is

 - 1 year for standard misdemeanors.

 There are exceptions.
-Some serious crimes carry even longer statutes of limitations.
+Some serious offenses carry even longer statutes of limitations.
 The most serious crimes have no statute of limitations at all.

 In this article, our Las Vegas criminal defense attorneys will address the following key issues regarding statutes of limitations (SOLs) in Nevada.